mciucu/stemjs/README.md

-## Why release another fucking Javascript framework?
+## Why release another Javascript UI framework?
 The world is full by them.
 Most of them are mediocre though, and I wanted to show some effort into another direction.
 The architecture isn't optimized for cool one-liners, but for maintenance and flexibility, that keeps intentionally as much of the functionality in non-core code as possible.

 This isn't really a framework in the classical sense of the word, but rather a collection of libraries and design patterns that were designed to work together.